Lifetime ISA guide

 You can only withdraw money from your Lifetime ISA (without being charged) in two instances:

 If you’re thinking about getting on the property ladder as soon as possible, the LISA is a great choice as long as you are…

 - Looking to buy a property in the UK

-- Don’t already own a property or have had a share of a property (this counts for anywhere in the world)
+- Don’t already own a property or have a share of a property (anywhere in the world)